cehjwang/academic/_pages/about.md

 Education
 ======
 * Ph.D in Civil Engineering, The Hong Kong University of Science and Technology, 2020
-* B.Eng. in Civil Engineering, China University of Geosciences (Wuhan), 2016
+* B.Eng. in Civil Engineering, China University of Geosciences, 2016

 Research interests
 ======